4 Pros And Cons To Running Barefoot

 The old saying goes, “If it ain’t broke, don’t fix it.”
 And that can go for your running habits as well.
 If you are not experiencing pain or discomfort in your running, there is no real reason to change it.
 Running with shoes may cause some people discomfort or actual pain, but if that isn’t you, then there isn’t a reason that you should be running barefoot.

-Some people will encounter pain transitioning from running with shoes to running barefoot.
+Some people will encounter pain transitioning from running with minimal shoes to running barefoot.
 If even the idea of pain turns you off, then barefoot running is not for you.

 Con #2: It Offers Little To No Protection